 In midfield, Roxburgh had had Celtic duo Roy Aitken and Paul McStay as his first choices in their two earlier qualifiers, and it would take a lot for that to change here.

-Worth noting also that Arsenal's flamboyant forward Charlie Nicholas had been recalled.
+Worth noting also that Aberdeen’s flamboyant forward Charlie Nicholas, formerly with Arsenal in England, had been recalled.
 He had indeed played during the 1986 World Cup, but not featured for Scotland since coming on as a substitute during the 0-0 Rous Cup home tie against England almost two years earlier.
 In line for his debut was fellow striker Alan McInally, a big, burly striker with Aston Villa in the English top flight.
 McInally was 25, and could add some aerial presence to the front line if needed.

 45 year old highly rated East German official Siegfried Kirschen was the man in the middle for this fixture.
 It was Kirschen’s first appearance in the qualification for Italia ’90, though he was a well respected referee for his participation both in the 1986 World Cup (two matches: Brazil v Northern Ireland and Belgium v Spain) and the 1988 European Championships (England v Republic of Ireland).

 Kirschen had made his international debut back in 1978 during a 0-0 friendliy in Brno between Czechoslovakia and Bulgaria, and he’d overseen two World Cup qualifiers in each of the two preceeding qualifications.
 He also had a total of four European Championships qualifiers to his name, spread across three qualifications.
 Overall, this was Kirschen’s 17th international as a referee.
 It should also be added that he’d run the line three times during Mexico ’86 (Bulgaria v Italy, Scotland v Denmark and England v Morocco).